irvinecodingclub/irvinecodingclub.github.io/about.md

   				<span class="flag">First Donation</span>
   				<span class="time-wrapper"><span class="time">June 16, 2021</span></span>
   			</div>
-  			<div class="desc">Your donation would help the ICC website to support Python/Turtle 3.0.
+  			<div class="desc">This donation would help the ICC website to support our Python/Turtle 3.0 IDE.
 Thank you so much for your support!</div>
   		</div>
   	</li>